-The Board will provide a profit guidance at a later stage for the financial year ending 30 June 2016, as more information becomes available during the year.
+The Board will provide a profit guidance at a later stage for the financial year ending 30 June 2017, as more information becomes available during the year.

-Waterco declares a final dividend payment of 5 cents per share, payable to shareholders on 14 December 2015.
-With no dividend declared at the Half Yearly Report, this dividend of 5 cents is the total dividend for the year, a satisfactory outcome in an environment of poor global economic conditions.
+Waterco declares a final dividend payment of 3 cents per share, payable to shareholders on 15 December 2016.
+With an interim dividend of 2 cents declared after the announcement of the Half-Year results, this dividend of 3 cents brings the total dividend for the year to 5 cents, a satisfactory outcome in an environment of poor global economic conditions.